 Oxalates are abundantly present in many healthy foods which are also high in folate, vitamin C and fibre such as leafy greens, nuts and fruit and are part of the plant’s immune system.
 We also get them from moulds, mycotoxins and fungi.
 Excess oxalates react with minerals in the body and can bind to calcium to form crystals.

 My patients have found the OxaBrow and Oxalator apps extremely useful in their meal planning so they can adjust the oxalate content of their meals accordingly.
 The Oxabrow app gives you the amount of oxalates per serving whereas Oxalator just categorises from low to high.

 If you remove oxalates too quickly you can experience oxalate dumping, so gently reduce by 5-10% weekly maximum.
 Symptoms of oxalate dumping can include a yeast flare, painful bowel movements, rashes or hives, grainy stools, pain with urination and irritability or moodiness.
 Boiling vegetables reduces oxalate content far more effectively than steaming them but the reduction of oxalate content will only be around 10-15% so you need to make sure you do not overcook and lose other nutritional content.

 Alongside a good specific probiotic, I also use a binding agent such as activated charcoal, a good B6, calcium and magnesium citrate to bind to oxalates in the gut and a good quality high dose fish oil to reduce oxalates as other useful supplements in my practice for patients with oxalate issues.

 Does Any Of This Sound Like You?

 Do you think a low oxalate diet could benefit you?
-If you do decide to start a low oxalate diet, I strongly advise seeking support from a qualified professional.
+If you do decide to start a low oxalate diet, I strongly advise seeking support from a qualified naturopath or professional.